Skip to main content

 Step 2: Open Hoard and find the import panel

 Go to your Hoard dashboard.
 If this is your first time, you’ll see a welcome screen with an import area front and center.
 If you’ve been here before, open the Cards tab, expand Import inventory CSV, and choose your file there.
 Manual CSV import is meant for setup or recovery.
-If your agent is already syncing the store, you usually do not need it.
+If Hoard is already syncing the store, you usually do not need it.

 The Hoard dashboard after inventory has been imported